Dr. Emilie Belley-Côté

 Reema completed her MD and Internal Medicine residency at the University of Toronto.
 She is currently completing endocrinology training at McMaster University and is also enrolled in the Clinician Investigator Program at McMaster while pursuing a Master of Public Health degree at Harvard University.

 Reema is interested in clinical research in the area of diabetes and its complications.
 She is supervised by Dr. Hertzel Gerstein.

 Dr. Jessica Spence

-Jessica Spence is a former occupational therapist who completed medical school at the University of Manitoba.
+Jessica is a former Occupational Therapist who completed her MD at the University of Manitoba.

 She is currently completing her residency in Anesthesiology at McMaster University and is enrolled in the Clinician Investigator Program completing a thesis-based MSc in the Health Research Methodology program.

 Jessica's research interests include functional outcomes of cardiac and non-cardiac surgery and the impact of age on perioperative outcomes.
 She is supervised by Drs.
 PJ Devereaux and Yannick LeManach.

 Dr. Jacqueline Wong

 obtained her BSc in Pharmacy and MD degrees at the University of Toronto, before moving to Vancouver to complete her Paediatric Residency training at BC Children’s Hospital.
 She went on to pursue her Paediatric Infectious Diseases fellowship and advanced clinical fellowship in antimicrobial stewardship in Toronto at the Hospital for Sick Children, which she finished in June 2017.

 Currently, Jacqueline is completing a MSc Degree in Health Research Methodology at McMaster University, with a research interest in quality improvement and patient safety.
 Under the supervision of Dr. Dominik Mertz, she will be pursuing a thesis-based research in studying Clostridium difficile colonization in the pediatric oncology population.